Are you looking for new ways to inspire your kids to eat vegetables? It’s so difficult.

 If you haven’t eaten spiralized food, you’re in for a treat.
 (Never mind the children – it’s fun for grown-ups too!)

-It’s really satisfying to cook dinner with the kids, even if they spend a lot of time playing with the ‘spaghetti’.
-Making food together is an incredibly bonding activity and the kids will learn loads!
+It’s satisfying to cook dinner with the kids, even if they spend much time playing with the ‘spaghetti’.
+Making food together is an incredible bonding activity; the kids will learn a lot!
 Plus, try sneaking in some lessons about vegetables.

-Even if the children don’t eat the results, if you keep trying, they‘ll get the hang of it.
+Even if the children don’t eat the results, they‘ll get the hang of it if you keep trying.
 (Well, perhaps not always, I have to confess that my son never has and will not eat onions although he concedes that he doesn’t mind them if they’re blended in and he can’t see them!)

-Aim to have fun making zucchini spaghetti and be sure to have lots of laughs when you eat them too, and your kids will be inspired into loving their vegetables.
+Aim to have fun making zucchini spaghetti, and be sure to have lots of laughs when you eat them, too, and your kids will be inspired to love their vegetables.

 About The Author